MSoup/MSoup/README.md

 ### Software Engineer - Innovature Technologies
 _June 2022 - April 2023_
 Lead a team of engineers on a SaaS product that drives the advertising of numerous world renowned companies.
-Tasks involved acting as a bridge to lead communication between Japanese and English developers.
 Tech Stack: VueJS, AWS (EC2, ALB, RDS, Redis, Cloudformation)

 ### System Engineer - Triplet R&D
 _August 2021 - June 2022_
-Built dashboards for automotive companies and lead the initiative to revamp legacy parts monitoring applications.
+- Built dashboards for automotive companies and lead the initiative to revamp legacy parts monitoring applications.
-Tech Stack: Javascript, Python (Django Rest Framewok)

-Accomplishments:
 -   Increased web application performance by 30% by porting over a legacy codebase responsible for analyzing sensors to detect faulty equipment, patching issues with redundant database writes
 -   Solved a race condition problem where fault detectors didn’t trigger when they should have and saved tens of thousands of dollars of lost productivity
 -   Bridge Engineer / PM work experience: Oversaw the development of a video streaming app.
 Dockerized and deployed the app for the client.
 -   Established a set of best practices for version control by suggesting better naming conventions and incorporating Github Actions scripts to check builds, resulting in a significantly enhanced workflow

+Tech Stack: Javascript, Python (Django Rest Framewok)

+Accomplishments:

 ### Full Stack Software Engineer - Solacom (Long Term Intern)
 _March 2021 - August 2021 - 6 months_